Gavin Sheets Preview, Player Props: White Sox vs. Royals

-Gavin Sheets -- with an on-base percentage of .125 in his past 10 games, 147 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Kansas City Royals, with Brady Singer on the hill, on September 11 at 7:40 PM ET.
+The Chicago White Sox, including Gavin Sheets (.125 on-base percentage in past 10 games, 147 points below season-long percentage), take on starting pitcher Brady Singer and the Kansas City Royals at Guaranteed Rate Field, Tuesday at 4:40 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Tigers.
+In his previous game he had a hitless performance (0-for-2) against the Tigers.

 Gavin Sheets Game Info & Props vs. the Royals